 These committees consider legislation before it advances to the full Council.
 Committee meetings are open to the public and meet on an as-needed basis.

 Andy Teater, President

 Andy Teater was elected to Hilliard City Council in January 2018.
-Before his election to City Council, Andy was a member of Hilliard City School Board for 12 years and served as President for three years and Vice President for four years.
+Before his election to City Council, Andy was a member of Hilliard City School Board for 12 years.
+He served as board president for three years and vice president for four years.
 Andy was recognized as the 2017 “Friend of Education” by the Hilliard Education Association.

 Andy and his wife of 30 years, Phyllis, have three children who are graduates of Hilliard City Schools.
-Rachel is an alumnus of The Ohio State University and currently a graduate student at Vanderbilt University.
+Rachel is a graduate of The Ohio State University and currently a graduate student at Vanderbilt University.
 Dan attends Anderson University and Sarah attends The Ohio State University.

 In his professional career, Andy owns Teater Relocation Services and has been involved with relocation assistance for the past 31 years, working with families and businesses that have been displaced by public projects.

 Andy currently serves as president of City Council.